 We don't want to just build this team, but we want you to be able to play it as well, and so our combined Klassiker XI is made using the best-rated players on EA Sports' FIFA 20 game.
-So, how makes the cut in the virtual world…
+So, who makes the cut in the virtual world?

 Goalkeeper: Manuel Neuer (88)

 Bayern and Germany's No.1 remains the Bundesliga's highest-rated goalkeeper on FIFA.
-Only four shot-stoppers on the game have a higher rating than 33-year-old Neuer, whose outstanding ratings across the board make him a must-have player.
+Only four shot-stoppers on the game have a higher rating than 34-year-old Neuer, whose outstanding scores across the board make him a must-have player.
 His 91 kicking provides you with the chance to pin your opponents back with counter-attacks, while his diving, handling and reflexes all stand at 87.

 Right-back: Joshua Kimmich (86)

 Not only is Kimmich the best right-back between Bayern and Dortmund, he's also the highest-rated player in his position in the entire game.
 The next best is Real Madrid's Dani Carvajal who is 85-rated, which is a testament to Kimmich's incredible talent.
-Ratings of 86 and 84 for passing and dribbling mean you'll have no problem playing out from the back with the Germany international in your team, as well as 79 defending and 78 physicality making him a force to be reckoned with when keeping goals out.
+Ratings of 86 and 84 for passing and dribbling mean you'll have no problem playing out from the back with the Germany international in your team.
+His 79 defending and 78 physicality also make him a force to be reckoned with when keeping goals out.

 Watch: How Kimmich has become one of the world's best right-backs